-There is no doubt that there are advantages to packaging food products in the retort pouch.
+There is no doubt that there are advantages to packaging food and water products in the retort pouch.
 Generally processing times can be reduced by as much as 50% as compared to a comparable sized can, jar, or other cylindrical container.
 There are also additional advantages which include reduced shipping costs and storage space for the empty containers.
 The pouch also has good shelf appeal and a growing acceptance by consumers.

 There are however many processing challenges in using the retortable pouch as compared to a metal can.
 First and most significant is that a pouch does not fill, seal, or handle like a can.
 The equipment needed to fill and seal pouches is more sophisticated and expensive as compared to can sealing equipment.
 The same is true for the handling systems (pouch loaders and unloaders).